 A plan of study is a listing of course work the student intends to take for completion of the degree and an estimated time schedule.
 The student must develop the plan with his/her adviser and advisory committee.
 The Graduate College requires MFA students to file a plan of study with the Graduate College before completing the 17th hour of graduate credit.
-Students may download a plan of study form and instructions from the English Graduate Forms web page or the Graduate College downloads page.
-The student should consult with the adviser to complete a draft version of the form.

-Planning Meeting: Prior to enrolling in the 18th hour of graduate study, students should schedule a meeting with their advisory committee.
+Planning Meeting: Prior to completing the 17th hour of graduate study, students must schedule a meeting with their advisory committee.
 During that meeting, the student and advisory committee will discuss the student's preparation, professional goals, and plans for graduate study.
 The student and committee should agree upon